 The results carousel

-There is an arrow button to left and right of the carousel, which allows you to scroll through the results., or you can use the navigation bar below the results to jump through the ranked list.
+There is an arrow button to the left and right of the carousel, which allows you to scroll through the results, or you can use the horizontal navigation bar below the results to jump through the ranked list.
 Each 'block' in the navigation bar represents a page of four results, and the current page you're viewing is indicted by the blue block.

-The big green 'Switch' button will click you though to the details page for each plan.
+The big green 'Details' button will click you though to the details page for each plan.

 We also include a calculation of how this plan compares to the Default Market Offer, or DMO.